Quick Facts - Disability Support Pension December 2025:

 • Seamless transition process

-• No need to reapply
+• No need to reapply from scratch

 • Maintains payment history